 U.S. Attorney John W. Huber

-After graduating with honors from the University of Utah, Mr. Huber went on to complete his juris doctor degree at the University of Utah’s S.J.
+Mr. Huber graduated with honors from The University of Utah, and went on to complete his juris doctor degree at The University of Utah’s S.J.
 Quinney College of Law.
-He began his prosecution career in the Weber County Attorney’s Office, and later served as the Chief Prosecutor for West Valley City before joining the ranks of federal prosecutors in the United States Attorney’s Office.
+He began his public service in the Weber County Attorney’s Office, and later served as the Chief Prosecutor for West Valley City before joining the U.S. Attorney’s Office.
 As a prosecutor, Mr. Huber is recognized for his expertise on various subject matters.
 He has provided training numerous times on a range of topics including domestic violence, national security, and violent crime.

 Prior to confirmation as the United States Attorney, Mr. Huber served in leadership roles within the U.S. Attorney’s Office as the National Security Section chief and the Executive Assistant U.S. Attorney.
 Mr. Huber personally prosecuted a number of high profile cases that centered on violent crime, domestic and international terrorism, and the rule of law.
-In addition, Mr. Huber coordinated task forces that focused on violent crime and counter-terrorism, where he earned recognition from the highest levels of the United States Department of Justice.
-In 2004, Attorney General John Ashcroft recognized Mr. Huber for his ability to form and maintain community partnerships in fighting violent crime, and in 2010 Attorney General Eric Holder honored Mr. Huber for his superior performance as a federal prosecutor.
+In addition, Mr. Huber coordinated task forces focused against violent crime and terrorism.
+This work garnered commendations from the highest levels of the United States Department of Justice over two Presidential administrations.
+In 2004, Attorney General John Ashcroft recognized Mr. Huber for his work in fighting violent crime, and in 2010 Attorney General Eric Holder honored Mr. Huber for his superior performance as a federal prosecutor.